open-guides/og-aws/README.md

 -	🔸If using S3 as a backing store, remember that the endpoints for website hosting and for general S3 are different.
 Example: “bucketname.s3.amazonaws.com” is a standard S3 serving endpoint, but to have redirect and error page support, you need to use the website hosting endpoint listed for that bucket, e.g. “bucketname.s3-website-us-east-1.amazonaws.com” (or the appropriate region).
 -   🔸By default, CloudFront will not forward HTTP Host: headers through to your origin servers.
 This can be problematic for your origin if you run multiple sites switched with host headers.
 You can [enable host header forwarding](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/RequestAndResponseBehaviorCustomOrigin.html#request-custom-headers-behavior) in the default cache behavior settings.
--   🔸If you want to use a self-obtained SSL certificate with Cloudfront.
-Make sure it's 2048 bits since Cloudfront only support 2048 bits SSL certificates.
-[Ongoing discussion](https://forums.aws.amazon.com/thread.jspa?threadID=148783)
+-   🔸4096-bit SSL certificates: CloudFront do not support 4096-bit SSL certificates as of late 2016.
+If you are using an externally issued SSL certificate, you’ll need to make sure it’s 2048 bits.
+See [ongoing discussion](https://forums.aws.amazon.com/thread.jspa?threadID=148783).

 DirectConnect
 -------------